 - 1. Go to Inventory > Resources > Security > CA List. - 2.
 Click Add, to add a new Custom Authority.
 The Add Certificate Authority page appears. - 3.
 In the Alias field, enter the alias name of the Certificate Authority. - 4.
-Use one of the following options to enter the Certificate Authority: - Copy and Paste: In the Certificate field, enter the certificate. - Install from URL: In the Path field, enter the URL in the format: <protocol>://<username>@<hostname/IP address>/<file path>/<file name>.
-In the Password field, enter the password. - Install from Local Directory: Click Choose File to browse and select a certificate from the local directory. - 5.
+Use one of the following options to enter the Certificate Authority: - Copy and Paste: In the Certificate field, enter the certificate.

+- Install from Local Directory: Click Choose File to browse and select a certificate from the local directory. - 5.
 Click Save.